the1lab/1lab/src/index.lagda.md

 To support the rest of the formalisation, we engage not only in writing mathematics, but also *meta*mathematics.
-These are *tactics*, which teach Agda to handle more and more of what is *trivial*, allowing us to focus on what is truly interesting.
-These pages are primarily interesting for those interested in the use of Agda --- therefore, they are more code than prose.
+These are *tactics*, which let the proof assistant handle more goals mechanically, allowing us to focus on what is truly interesting.
+These pages are primarily interesting for those interested in Mikan metaprogramming --- therefore, they are more code than prose.

 ```agda
 open import 1Lab.Reflection.HLevel